 You may also get a Fracture Risk Assessment Tool (FRAX) score when you get your DEXA bone density score.
 Your FRAX score is an estimate of how likely you are to break a bone in the next 10 years.
 Your score is based on your age, weight, gender, smoking history, alcohol use, and whether you have already had one or more broken bones.
 Your doctor will use the scores from these two tests to decide whether to recommend that you take a bone building drug.

 Bone metastases are one of the most common types of metastases.
 It is also very treatable.
 The treatments your doctor recommends will be based on:

 - Your symptoms

 - What other cancer treatments you are currently receiving

 Treatments for Bone Metastases

-Chemotherapy: Used to kill cancer cells that may be anywhere in your body, including in your bone.
+Chemotherapy: Used to stop the growth of cancer cells that may be anywhere in your body, including in your bone.
+Learn about chemotherapy.